TrueHear/Professional-Platform-Database-Design/README.md

 ### 3. 🎧 **Booth**

-An individual testing or service station (room, kiosk, or mobile unit).
+Represents a dedicated service point for testing, diagnosis, or care delivery.
+Can be a room, mobile unit, kiosk, or digital station.

 * Belongs to a **Clinic**
-* Can be configured with test settings
+* Configurable with test settings and limits
+* May include hardware-specific configurations
-* May be staffed with **Employees**
+* Supports dedicated **Employees**

 🔗 [View Booth Schema →](./booth.md)